Solving the Mystery of Headshaking in HorsesTreat the cause now and get long term relief. Order Here

 The Headshaking Horse

 We have seen that headshaking in the normal horse is a natural defensive reaction to the presence of flies.
 Headshaking horses repeatedly perform the movement even though there is no current threat from flies.
 This is an abnormal movement and often results in the horse being unable to be used.
-It is usually stated that there is no cure for headshaking.
+It is usually stated that there is no cure for headshaking in horses.
 With our analysis of the aetiology (the underlying cause), that has all changed.
 We now know the cause with certainty, and correction of the condition is readily available.

 Our work on horse bleeding from the lungs (exercise induced pulmonary haemorrhage) has now saved many horses from this previously incurable debilitating condition.
 Bleeding is very common and is due to additional high blood pressure in the horse.
 Horse blood pressure rises naturally for speed and acceleration, but any obstruction of circulation will further raise blood pressure until blood vessel damage occurs.